Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Transparency really is the key to success with your sales team,” says Loren Howard of Hard Money Lenders Arizona.
 “You have to lead your team by being open and honest.
 It helps make sure nothing falls through the cracks.”

 Spencer Smith of IRC Sales Solutions says, “The best advice I can give for managing a remote sales team is building transparency into your sales team.
-This means using technology that allows you to monitor every rep’s effort equally while strictly enforcing requirements that sales reps use this tech in a way that logs 100% of their efforts.
+This means using technology such as a sales dashboard that allows you to monitor every rep’s effort equally while strictly enforcing requirements that sales reps use this tech in a way that logs 100% of their efforts.
 This isn’t about being the big brother and micromanaging reps.
 This is about being able to evaluate reps’ goals and quotas.

 If you don’t have insights into how many phone calls your reps are making (because they use their cell phones) or how many times they’re reaching out to customers (because they don’t log everything into the CRM), then how can you determine the reason one rep met his goals while another rep didn’t?

 Ashwin Sokke of WOW Skin Science adds, “I think staying connected and putting extra emphasis on communication is vital in the current climate of working remotely.

 As a leader, I’ve been more present and available to my team members.
 I do daily check-ins with employees to keep them on track and listen to any concerns or feedback they might have to offer.
 It is extremely important to me to keep my team happy, comfortable, and optimistic.
 A happier employee is a more productive and engaged employee.

 In my company, I focus on inclusivity and transparency.
 It is vital to set up a stream of communication in which employees feel comfortable to express their thoughts as well as making sure those thoughts are fully heard.”